JongseobBaek/inet/doc/src/users-guide/ch-diffserv.rst

 with the :math:`i^{th}` value.
 If there are fewer values, than gates, then the last one is used for extra gates.

-The DSCP values are enumerated in the :filename:`DSCP.msg` file.
+The DSCP values are enumerated in the :file:`DSCP.msg` file.
 You can use both names and integer values in the :par:`dscps` parameter.

 For example the following lines are equivalent: